A few weeks ago there was a heated Twitter discussion about how to spot a 10x engineer.

 For example, if that one is true, you probably have a tiny code base and in addition, a person that easily creates a bottleneck in your pipeline.
 But, I don’t want to discuss each of the statements.
 I want to look at the overall message of this thread.

 Excluding a large part of the engineering population

 One of the problems with this thread is that the description of such a 10x engineer excludes a large part of the engineering population.
-Bottom line, if you do not fit this narrow (and often ludicrous) description, you aren’t a top-notch developer.
+The bottom line, if you do not fit this narrow (and often ludicrous) description, you aren’t a top-notch developer.
 But engineers and also great ones come in all shapes and sizes.
 They have different colors of laptop screens, different skin colors, different hair, and different tastes and interest.
 Some even drink tea or water instead of coffee 😉

 Don’t use genius as an excuse to behave like a jerk